fieldkit

 Ingest → retrieve → rerank → fuse

-Composable ingest → retrieve → rerank → fuse RAG pipeline backed by pgvector + a NIM embedder + the strict-context grounded prompt from `naive-rag-on-spark`.
+Composable ingest → retrieve → rerank → fuse RAG pipeline backed by pgvector and a NIM embedder, with a strict grounded-answer prompt that refuses to answer outside its context.

 Read the API